 While Apple was probably driven to add eGPU support to address the needs of augmented reality/virtual reality (AR/VR) developers, eGPUs should open up more graphics acceleration options for photographers, designers, and video editors.
 For example, instead of having to buy a 15-inch MacBook Pro just to get discrete graphics, you should be able to carry a thin, light 13-inch MacBook Pro around town, and then back at the office plug it into an external GPU that gives it a graphics card more powerful than anything found on a laptop.

-Last release to support 32-bit applications
+Phasing out support for 32-bit applications

 How do you know if you’re running 32-bit applications?
 Click the Apple menu, choose About This Mac, and click System Report.
 Now, in the System Information window that opens, click the Applications category, and then (after a slight delay on some systems) look for the 64-Bit (Intel) column.
 On smaller displays you might need to scroll the list to the right.